Meno: Dialogue with Meno's slave

 Socrates responds to this sophistical paradox with a mythos ('narrative' or 'fiction') according to which souls are immortal and have learned everything prior to transmigrating into the human body.
 Since the soul has had contact with real things prior to birth, we have only to 'recollect' them when alive.
 Such recollection requires Socratic questioning, which according to Socrates is not teaching.
 Socrates demonstrates his method of questioning and recollection by interrogating a slave who is ignorant of geometry.

 Socrates begins one of the most influential dialogues of Western philosophy regarding the argument for inborn knowledge.
 By drawing geometric figures in the ground Socrates demonstrates that the slave is initially unaware of the length that a side must be in order to double the area of a square with 2-foot sides.
 The slave guesses first that the original side must be doubled in length (4 feet), and when this proves too much, that it must be 3 feet.
 This is still too much, and the slave is at a loss.

 Socrates claims that before he got hold of him the slave (who has been picked at random from Meno's entourage) might have thought he could speak "well and fluently" on the subject of a square double the size of a given square.
 Socrates comments that this "numbing" he caused in the slave has done him no harm and has even benefited him.

 Socrates then adds three more squares to the original square, to form a larger square four times the size.
 He draws four diagonal lines which bisect each of the smaller squares.
 Through questioning, Socrates leads the slave to the discovery that the square formed by these diagonals has an area of eight square feet, double that of the original.
-He says that the slave has "spontaneously recovered" knowledge he knew from a past life without having been taught.
+He says that the slave has "spontaneously recovered" knowledge which he knew from before he was born, without having been taught.
 Socrates is satisfied that new beliefs were "newly aroused" in the slave.

 After witnessing the example with the slave boy, Meno tells Socrates that he thinks that Socrates is correct in his theory of recollection, to which Socrates agrees: